ibm-cloud-docs/netezza/cos/netezza-cos-userexperience.md

 # User experience
 {: #user_exp}

 Netezza Performance Server offers seamless integration with Native Cloud Object Storage (NCOS), enabling a straightforward path for adoption.
-To create a table that utilizes object storage, users follow the standard table creation process with storage type selection or using database or system level settings.
+To create a table that utilizes object storage, see [SQL syntax for storage type specification](/docs/netezza?topic=netezza-netezzacossql).

 ## How to enable object storage
 {: #htuos}